ChalmersGU-data-structure-courses/general-course-information/exercises/1-search-and-sort.md

 **C1**.
 Every morning, you can choose an element of the list and ask if it is smaller than the key.
-However, you get the answer only on the evening of the following day.
+However, you get the answer only on the evening of the following day (after 36 hours).
 (Comparisons can take a long time, you know!)
 For example, you get the answer to your first question only after you ask the second question.